General-purpose, long-context autoregressive modeling with Perceiver AR: Results

 \subsection{Music samples}

 To showcase the long-term coherence of these models, we introduce another symbolic task involving a larger, private dataset of piano performances \cite{simon2019}.
 These were transcribed from 10,000+ hours of audio, using a variation of the Onsets and Frames model~\cite{hawthorne2017onsets}.
+From this dataset, we only used pieces resulting in 1024--32,768 tokens.
+Samples shorter than the lower limit are unlikely to contain song content; at the other end, there are only about 200 pieces longer than 32,768 tokens.
 The same tokenization as for MAESTRO is used.
-We train a model with 1024 latents and 24 self-attention layers on input contexts of 65,536 tokens, achieving a negative log-likelihood of 1.18 on the test set.
+We train a model with 1024 latents and 24 self-attention layers on input contexts of 32,768 tokens, achieving a negative log-likelihood of 1.24 on the test set.

 We generate samples from the models trained on this new task, as well samples from MAESTRO v3 symbolic and SoundStream models.
 The samples obtained from the large transcription dataset exhibit stylistic and structural coherence that spans several minutes, containing repeating musical themes, chord patterns, arpeggios and even ritardandos.
 The audio domain samples exhibit the same tradeoff of audio fidelity and long-term structure seen in the previous section, but demonstrate strong correspondence to the original domain.
 Rendered audio samples are available in the online supplement: \url{https://bit.ly/3uF5LJg}.